 You've come a long way.
-You've learned how relationships are formed.
+You've learned how relationships can be re-modeled.
 You've studied and practiced positivity, optimism, and appreciating others.
-What follows is a bit of a recap of those things you've already read about and some new things you may not have learned yet.
-Even if you've read "Ridiculously Simple Secrets" before, you may notice that you now see these ideas in a new light.
+What follows is a bit of a recap of those things you've already read about and some new things you may not have learned yet..
+Even if you've read "ridiculously Simple Secrets," before, you may notice that you now see these ideas in a new light.